Seneca-144100/IPC144NBB-ONLY-/Workshops/WS3/readme.md

     ```

     #### coding `prnGrade`
+    - To try and code `prnGrade`, follow the step-by-step process outlined below:
-    - create the function prnGrade in marks.c. ```void prnGrade(int mark)```
+    - Start by coding the function definition of prnGrade in marks.c. ```void prnGrade(int mark)```
-    - make the function only print the mark first.
+    - Make the function only print the NUMERICAL mark first.
 Compile and run the program to make sure the function call, syntax and the main function are good to go for coding.
+      (If you pass this step, then you can proceed with revising your code to display the LETTER grade).
+    - Depending on the mark passed to `prnGrade`, you will need to print different letter grades.
-    - continue by creating an `if/else if` structure to print the letter grades based on the value of the mark
+    - Continue by creating an `if/else if` structure to print the letter grades based on the value of the mark
-       - if the mark is below 50, print `F` (don't go to the new line)
+       - if the mark is below 50, print `F`
        - else if the mark is below 55, print `D`
        - else if the mark is below 60, print `D+`
        - else if the mark is below 65, print `C`
        - etc...
+    - When printing each letter, do not go to a new line
     > note that validation is not needed since we assume the mark passed to this function IS a value between 0 and 100

     - recompile and rerun the function many times with different values making sure it works accurately
-    - Save your `main.c` under another name (for example `prnGradeTester.c`) for possible future use
+    - Save the tester program YOU made, `main.c` under a different name (for example `prnGradeTester.c`) for possible future use
 ### Step 2

-- copy the main logic into `main.c` commenting all the function calls except `getNoOfStudents`.
+- Copy the FULL main program's logic into `main.c` (i.e., the first code snippet)
+- We will focus on coding `getNoOfStudents` as it is the first function called in our main program
+- As such, temporarily comment out all of the function calls in the main program BELOW the getNoOfStudents(); function call
-- add a print statement to print the return value of the function for testing.
+- For YOUR testing purposes (not for the end result of getNoOfStudents) add a print statement that displays the value that was returned from your function call.
+  This will help you in debugging your code.

     #### coding `getNoOfStudents`
     - add the function to `marks.c` file: ```int getNoOfStudents(void)```